cutopia-labs/CUtopia/README.md

+# CUtopia
+This is the source code for [cutopia.app](cutopia.app).

+CUtopia is a course review and timetable planning website for CUHK students.
+It provides a platform for students to share their opinions and pick the course that best fits them.

+## Installation

+Install `node.js` and `yarn`, then run `yarn` to install dependencies.

+## Development

+Tech stack: `TypeScript`,  `React`, `Next.js`, `MobX` , and `GraphQL`.

+To start dev server, run `yarn dev`.

+## Contributing

+We'd love to accept your contributions to this project, you are welcomed to submit your issues and pull requests (rebase) to this project.

+The master branch is connected with [cutopia.app](cutopia.app), any updates on master branch will rebuild the production website.
+Similar to master branch, the dev branch is linked with [dev.cutopia.app](dev.cutopia.app).

+If you want to join the team (with access to AWS, GA, Sentry, and the database), please kindly [email us](mailto::cutopia.app@gmail.com) with your resume / github profile.

 ## Guidelines

 ### Semester Data Update
 1. Run the course scraper (and modify current term config) to generate static data & derived data